 This is also one of the major functions of melanin.
 The melanin in the hair and skin offers protection against the UV rays of the sun.
 Thus, it is important to know how to increase melanin production in hair.
 A higher concentration of eumelanin over pheomelanin provides higher protection against the sun.
 This means that darker skin or hair is more protected against the harmful rays of the sun compared to lighter shades.

 Is It Possible to Increase Melanin Production in Hair?

 The simple answer is yes.
 Here it must be noted that the loss or the slowdown in melanin production due to age or genetics is not reversible.
 However, it is always possible to control the other factors such as sun exposure, smoking, and stress.
 The studies have proven facts regarding the possibility of melanin production.
 Taking care of vitamin deficiencies in the body and limiting the usage of chemical hair products or shifting to natural and herbal hair products can go a long way in increasing the melanin pigment in hair as well as reducing the destruction of the melanin.
 We will look at the methods on how to increase melanin in hair in subsequent sections.
-We will also answer questions like can Ayurveda reverse grey hair.
+We will also answer questions like how Ayurveda can help in reversing gray hair.

 How to Increase Melanin For Hair?